TFPD & FREMONT COUNTY IN STAGE ONE FIRE RESTRICTIONS!

 TFPD BOARD OF DIRECTORS / RECOGNITION COMMITTEE needs your help in honoring those individuals who have made a substantial impact on our organization!
 Please take a moment and click HERE for additional information.

-In July, your TFPD VOLUNTEER FIRST RESPONDERS answered 13 Total Calls; bringing the Y-T-D total to 90 Total Calls.
+In March, your TFPD VOLUNTEER FIRST RESPONDERS answered 8 Total Calls; bringing the YTD total to 34.

 THANK YOU TFPD Volunteer First Responders!